David Chung

 Blockers and riskspm/ISSUES.mdAppend-only, durable, not trapped in chat

-Ephemeral state should be cheap.
-Durable state should be reliable.
+Scratch state should be cheap.
+Permanent state should be reliable.

-When you use one artifact for both, you pay the worst cost of each.
+When you use one drawer for both, you pay the worst cost of each.

 The QA Gate Paid For Itself